REVIEWED BY KAREN BYROM

 What a dilemma for Kate!
 All her journalistic instincts are screaming at her to uncover the truth – but what if justice for Rosie and Alex bring tragedy to her own door?

 There are so many great facets to this book.
 It’s fast-paced and thrilling, with empathetic characters, who are each given their own voice in alternating chapters.
 And so we can sympathise with Kate, agonise with Alex’s mother, feel the frustration of DI Sparkes, desperate to solve the case but unable to travel to Thailand as his own wife lies dying.

 Then there’s the heartbreaking diary, emails and social media posts of Alex herself – at first excited then increasingly fearful as events in Thailand overtake her, and she realises she and Rosie are in danger.

 What a page turner!
 Fiona Barton’s first two novels, The Widow and The Child were superb reads, but The Suspect surpasses them both in tension and drama.
 A sharp storyteller with a great imagination, empathy for all her characters and the ability to deliver a plausible plot with panache – I can’t wait for Fiona Barton’s next novel.

-The Suspect by Fiona Barton is puplished by Bantam Press in hardback, RRP £12.99, and available from Amazon.
+The Suspect by Fiona Barton is puplished by Corgi in paperback, RRP £7.99, and available from Amazon.